-Governance of Leona’s country is proving difficult for his older brother, Falena, with their father wishing that Leona will to go to his brother’s aid.
+Governance of Leona’s country is proving difficult for his older brother, Falena, with their father wishing for Leona to go to his brother’s aid.
 Speaking more bluntly, Leona says that Falena is going to run their kingdom into the ground.

 We possibly get a hint of the situation during the Cloudcalling event: after Leona explains how precious water is in the country and how a lack of investment in infrastructure means people outside of the capital (like Ruggie) are living off of well water, Kifaji shows their visitors a water fountain that was commissioned by Falena in honor of the birth of his son.